Ericsson/codechecker/docs/web/authentication.md

 #### Oauth Details per each provider <a name ="oauth-details-per-each-provider"></a>

-* For Google OAuth to function correctly, the `oauth_redirect_uri` in application's configuration must exactly match the `Authorized redirect URIs` specified in the Google API Console.
+* For OAuth providers to function correctly, the `oauth_redirect_uri` in application's configuration must exactly match the `Authorized redirect URIs` specified in the Google API Console.

-* For GitHub to redirect correctly, set the `Authorization callback URL` to the login page of CodeChecker.
-This ensures proper processing of the authorization.
-Additionally, set the homepage URL to the homepage of CodeChecker.

 # Client-side configuration <a name="client-side-configuration"></a>